Setting Up an Offline Event

-For setting up an offline event if you chose the ticketed event entry type, you will need to set up one or more ticket packages to go along with the event.
-You do this by going to Tickets area in the white middle navigation area > Click the blue 'Add Package' button right side.
-Then fill out all the necessary information regarding your offline events, such as limits for ticket quantity and limits per person ect.
-Once all information is correctly filled out make sure to mark the ticketed package as open so that the tickets will appear selectable in the ticket selection.
+When setting up an offline event, if you chose the ticketed event entry type, you will need to set up one or more ticket packages to go along with the event.
+You do this by going to Tickets area in the white middle navigation area > Click the blue "Add Package" button on the right side.
+Then fill out all the necessary information regarding your offline events, such as limits for ticket quantity and limits per person, etc. Once all information is correctly filled out, make sure to mark the ticketed package as open so that the tickets will appear selectable in the ticket selection.

-The Requires Code option allows you to generate a unique code (leave this blank to auto-generate or add your own unique code) that requires users to enter prior to beginning their registration.
+The Requires Code option allows you to generate a unique code that requires users to enter prior to beginning their registration.
+You can leave this blank to auto-generate or you can add your own unique code.
 This is handy if you’re ever running a corporate event where you don’t want members of the general public to join and instead only staff of a particular company.
-For example, you could enter a unique code ‘Macquarie-Easter’ if you’re running an Easter event for the staff of Macquarie Group.
+For example, you could enter a unique code Macquarie-Easter if you’re running an Easter event for the staff of Macquarie Group.
 Users will need to enter this code before they can proceed with their registration or purchase of tickets.

 You can also specify receipt prefixes to this specific event for your own reporting purposes.
 These prefixes will be applied to the relevant transactions and can be searched on from within your Stripe payment gateway too.